What are tide tables?

 • barometric pressure

-The collected data is relayed to the center every hour and is immediately available on the Internet from links such as the ones listed below.
+The collected data is relayed to the center every hour and is immediately available on the Internet from links such as the ones listed on the next page.

 Stations that provide these full daily predictions are called reference stations.
 The rest of the stations are subordinate stations, which obtain their predictions by applying a specific formula to the data obtained at the reference stations.
 That formula is derived by observing how tides at the two stations related to one another in the past.

 With the vast network of tide stations and large compilation of tide tables available to anyone with an Internet connection, you shouldn't have too much trouble building that sand castle -- even if tides don't wait.
-For more information on tides and tide tables, look into the links below.
+For more information on tides and tide tables, look into the links on the next page.

 Related HowStuffWorks Articles